Sustainability

 1. Electric vehicle charging station

-Normal charger or super charger for electric cars at the property
+Normal charger or supercharger for electric cars at the property

 2. Supporting the local economy